FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

          associated to the direction of player 1.
 This port can also be used to read paddle triggers.

-   The Atari 2600 also embedded a custom integrated circuit, the TIA (Television Interface Adaptor), responsible for displaying the TV picture and playing the sound, by exposing:
+   The Atari 2600 also embeds a custom integrated circuit, the TIA (Television Interface Adaptor), responsible for displaying the TV picture and playing the sound, by exposing: